Penn offers Zoom as a video conferencing tool for instruction. All Wharton students, faculty, and staff have access to the service.

 - Mute participants upon entry: When checked, the video and audio of participants will be muted automatically when they enter.
 We recommend you leave this unchecked, though if you prefer to have more control over the initial moments of your class, you should check it.

 - Use Personal Meeting ID: This option SHOULD NOT be checked.
 If it is checked, Canvas will associate all the meetings you have with your Personal ID with this Canvas site.
 You don't want that.

-Note: Now that you're meeting is scheduled, you may want to add pre-assigned breakout room assignments to your meetings.
-See our article Video Conference Breakout Rooms to learn more about pre-assigned breakout rooms.
+Note: Now that your meeting is scheduled, you may want to add pre-assigned breakout room assignments to your meetings.
+See our article Video Conference Breakout Rooms to learn more about pre-assigning breakout rooms.

 For additional help and support: